stevecalla/file-mover-edx/README_TODOs.md

 DONE open destination folder

 DONE - created utility to add, commit & push
-DONE - did not add into the inquirer questions -- ask if would like to git add -A / git commit in the destination directory? add try catch & success / fail messages
+DONE - ask if would like to git add -A / git commit in the destination directory?

+add try catch & success / fail messages

-development vs production path in question open source folder readme finish with images & video validation? test on windows machine - particularly paths?
+development vs production path in question readme finish with images & video validation? test on windows machine - particularly paths?

 OTHER